5 Unique Things to Do in Laconia – Greece

 Taygetus really is a paradise for hikers and mountaineers, offering a multitude of hikes of varying durations and difficulties (again including the European E4 route).
 Although, I would say generally, the hikes are more challenging than those on Parnonas.

 For the much more experienced hikers amongst you, you may like to tackle a hike to the summit of Mount Parnonas or Mount Taygetus.
-However, due to the more technical nature of a Taygetus hike or trek, it is recommended that you go on a tour with a certified guide such as one of the below.
+However, due to the more technical nature of a Taygetus hike or trek, it is recommended that you go on a Taygetus tour with a certified guide.

 3. Step Back in Time in Abandoned Tsintzina Village